ebillov/PHP-TEST/README.md

 #########################################################################

+Not implemented:
+- Purposely did not implemented #1 and #4 below because I don't have a LinkedIn account.

 A simple php test that satisfies the following:
 1. Write a code that will enable you to implement a feature of “Signin via Linkedin”
 2. Write a code that will enable you to implement a feature of “Signin via Google”